emablekos/emablekos.github.io/index.md

 #### LikeToKnow.it
 I am currently Mobile Engineering Manager at LikeToKnow.it, an influencer shopping application that has over 2 million downloads and 60,000 5-star ratings.
 Our application has driven hundreds of millions of dollars in GMV for our retail partners.
+You can [read](https://techcrunch.com/2017/03/06/liketoknow-it-app-launch-screenshots/) more about the app, or [download](https://itunes.apple.com/us/app/id1154027990) it.

 {% raw %}
 <iframe width="740" height="417" src="https://www.youtube.com/embed/tBMDdy7x09Y" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>